Petit Albert: Under the aegis of the Grand Albert

-These three works were collected in a grand three-volume work which was published in Paris in the 1860s, entitled Le Grande et Veritable Science Cabalistique.
+These three works were collected in a grand three-volume work, which was published in Paris in the 1860s and entitled Le Grande et Veritable Science Cabalistique.

 Reactions of the Church

 Le Grand Albert and Le Petit Albert, were enormously popular in France throughout the 18th and 19th centuries.
-A curious mixture of esoteric science and totally impractical superstition, they were for some time tolerated by the Church, with whose teachings they sat uneasily, but were prized by the ordinary people who tried valiantly to reconcile their belief in Christianity with their fear, or hope, that 'natural' magic might just have the power to overcome nature itself.
+A mixture of esoteric science and superstition, they were tolerated by the Church, with whose teachings they sat uneasily.
+The books were prized by the ordinary people who tried to reconcile their belief in Christianity and magical practices.

-Even some of those who were "good" Christians tried to bless the book in secret by hiding it under the tablecloth of an altar.
-The priests were aware of this practice and inspected the possible hiding places before mass and made the "Albert" disappear if they found one.
+Even "good" Christians tried to bless the book in secret by hiding it under the tablecloth of an altar.
+The priests were aware of this practice and inspected the possible hiding places before mass and removed the "Albert" if they found one.
 Legends about the Albert flourished.
 It was said that the devil tries to take back his books and that destroying an Albert was too dangerous for an individual to accomplish safely.
 With the goals of safety and salvation in mind, the presence of an Albert should be confided to a priest.

-The attitude of the Church after the French Revolution contrasts with the fact that the book had a long editorial life by no means clandestine since successive editions were published in Lyon under the Ancien Régime, and even before the Age of Enlightenment, when the Church had every latitude to ban it.
+The attitude of the Church after the French Revolution contrasts with the fact that the book had a long editorial life.
+Successive editions were published in Lyon under the Ancien Régime, before the Age of Enlightenment, when the Church had every latitude to ban it.

-The book was also indirectly censored from 1793 to 1815 when peddling literature was prohibited; evidently the Church was not involved in this decision.
+The book was indirectly censored from 1793 to 1815 when peddling literature was prohibited; evidently the Church was not involved in this decision.